Admissions Requirements

 Self-Service (Student Planning)

 Registration for credit classes can be completed and is encouraged through Self-Service up to midnight before the first day of class.
 All students register according to their priority registration status, which can be found on the Admissions and Records website.
-After the first day of classes, students will need an add code from their instructor to register.
+After the first day of classes, students will need an add authorization from their instructor to register.

 Classes with Waitlists